Treatment and Cure:

 Our practice consists of a small team focussed completely on dealing with serious fears and phobias.
 The processes on the Vanquish Fear & Anxiety program are extremely effective.
 In fact in the program CTRN President Seymour Segnit is taking you through several of the most powerful and effective processes used by our team when working with our VIP clients.

-Some clients want and need direct one-on-one help and guidance – that's The VIP Fear of Success Program.
+Some clients want and need direct one-on-one help and guidance – that's The VIP Success Anxiety Program.

 VIP is ideal for achievemephobic individuals who:

-- Have a very severe case of fear of success
+- Have a very severe case of success anxiety

 - Need to overcome the problem urgently

 Behavioral therapy involves one-to-one sessions with a therapist trained in treating phobias.
 The principle of this approach involves exposure and a gradual desensitization to achievemephobia.
 During the sessions, you learn to tolerate the anxiety triggered by exposure with the help of relaxation techniques.

 The amount of exposure is gradually increased during your sessions.
 For example, the early sessions might involve only imagining or looking at photographs of success.
 (We won't go any further because to do so would risk inducing the problem.)